As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 Both are controlled by Republicans.

-The legislation would prohibit University of Wisconsin system health centers from advertising, prescribing or dispensing emergency contraception drugs that can block a pregnancy in the days after sex.
+The legislation would prohibit University of Wisconsin system health centers from advertising, prescribing, or dispensing emergency contraception drugs that can block a pregnancy in the days after sex.

-The State University system has 161,000 students on 26 campaign.
+The state university system has 161,000 students on 26 Campi.

-Republican Representative Daniel Lemahew introduced the bill after a health clinic serving UW Madison students, published ads in campus newspapers inviting students to call for scripts for the drug to use on spring break.
+Republican Representative Daniel LeMayhew introduced the bill after a health clinic serving UW Madison students, published ads in campus newspapers inviting students to call for scripts for the drug to use on spring break.

 Thought they had to go do something.

-Uh the Republicans are, well, oh, oh, uh, this is not the intent here, and we want to try to get rid of it, but the governor has vowed to veto this.
+The Republicans said, whoop, up, this is not the intent here, and we want to try to get rid of it.

 We will keep a sharp eye.